Corporate-Owned Life Insurance in Alberta

 Estate Wealth Transfer

-Many Alberta business owners and incorporated professionals end up with significant retained earnings in their corporation — money that's already been taxed at corporate rates and is sitting in passive investments.
+Many Alberta business owners and incorporated professionals end up with significant retained earnings inside the corporation.
+Money that's already been taxed at corporate rates and sits in passive investments.
 Withdrawing it personally triggers another round of tax.
 Holding life insurance inside the corporation lets a portion of those retained earnings transfer to heirs tax-efficiently through the CDA.

 Buy-Sell Agreement Funding

-If you have business partners or shareholders, what happens if one dies?
-Without a funded buy-sell agreement, surviving owners may be forced to either bring the deceased's spouse into the business as a partner (rarely workable) or scramble to find cash to buy out the estate.
+Business partners or shareholders, what happens if one dies?
+Without a funded buy-sell agreement, surviving owners are stuck either bringing the deceased's spouse into the business as a partner (rarely workable) or finding cash to buy out the estate.
 Corporate-owned life insurance funds the buy-out, lets the family receive fair value for the deceased's share, and keeps the business with its remaining owners.

 Key Person Insurance

-If your business depends on a specific person — you, a co-founder, a top producer — their death could materially damage the business's value.
+Some businesses depend on a specific person — you, a co-founder, a top producer.
+Their death could materially damage the business's value.
 Corporate-owned life insurance on a key person provides funds to recruit a replacement, repay business loans, or stabilize operations through the transition.

 Estate Equalization

-Common scenario: a business owner has three kids, but only one is actively involved in the business.
-The owner wants the active child to inherit the business, but doesn't want to disinherit the others.
-Corporate-owned life insurance can fund equivalent value for the non-business heirs, eliminating the need to sell or divide the company.
+A business owner has three kids.
+One is actively involved in the business, two aren't.
+The owner wants the active child to inherit the business but doesn't want to disinherit the others.
+Corporate-owned life insurance funds equivalent value for the non-business heirs without selling or dividing the company.
+We cover this in more depth on our Estate Planning Support page.

 Tax-Deferred Wealth Accumulation

-Permanent corporate-owned life insurance policies (whole life, universal life) accumulate cash value on a tax-deferred basis inside the corporation.
-For business owners with surplus retained earnings invested in passive assets, this can be a more tax-efficient holding structure — especially given the passive income rules that affect the small business deduction at higher passive income levels.
+Permanent corporate-owned policies (whole life, universal life) accumulate cash value tax-deferred inside the corporation.
+For business owners with surplus retained earnings sitting in passive investments, this can be a more tax-efficient holding structure, especially given how passive income rules affect the small business deduction at higher passive income levels.

 Funding Retirement and Future Cash Flow

-Cash value accumulated inside a corporate-owned policy can later be accessed in several ways — through policy loans, withdrawals, or as collateral for a bank loan (a strategy sometimes called the "immediate financing arrangement," though terminology varies).
+Cash value accumulated inside a corporate-owned policy can be accessed in several ways — policy loans, withdrawals, or as collateral for a bank loan (sometimes called the "immediate financing arrangement," though terminology varies).
 Each approach has different tax and structural implications and needs to be modeled carefully against alternatives.

 Whole Life vs. Universal Life — Which Fits Corporate Ownership?

 Whole Life offers premium guarantees, guaranteed cash value, and dividend potential.
-Most corporate-owned strategies use participating whole life because the long-term guarantees and dividend track record provide predictability — important when you're planning over 20-40 year horizons.
+Most corporate-owned strategies use participating whole life because the long-term guarantees and dividend track record offer predictability, which matters when you're planning over 20-40 year horizons.

 Universal Life offers premium and investment flexibility.
-The cost of insurance and the investment component are unbundled, giving more control but also more complexity and more risk.
-Universal life can outperform whole life if investment returns are strong and the policy is properly funded; it can underperform if returns disappoint or premiums aren't maintained.
+The cost of insurance and the investment component are unbundled, giving more control and also more complexity and risk.
+Universal life can outperform whole life if investment returns are strong and the policy is properly funded.
+It can underperform if returns disappoint or premiums aren't maintained.

 Term-to-100 is the cheapest permanent option but builds little to no cash value.
-It's used when the goal is purely a tax-free death benefit at the corporate level — not wealth accumulation.
+Used when the goal is purely a tax-free death benefit at the corporate level, not wealth accumulation.

 The right product depends on what you're trying to accomplish.
-For pure CDA estate transfer with high predictability, participating whole life often fits.
-For larger, more flexible accumulation strategies, universal life may be appropriate.
+Pure CDA estate transfer with high predictability often fits participating whole life.
+Larger, more flexible accumulation strategies may suit universal life.
 We model both before recommending either.

-One thing worth knowing: not all insurers' products are built equally.
-Certain manufacturers offer policy features that genuinely benefit the policyholder such as… different dividend scales, stronger guarantees, more favorable policy mechanics.
-Often times these pay advisors materially less commission than competing products.
-We use those products where they're the right fit.
-Independence means we choose what works best for you, even when a different policy would pay us more.
+Worth knowing: not all insurers' products are built equally.
+Some manufacturers offer policy features that genuinely benefit the policyholder — different dividend scales, stronger guarantees, more favourable policy mechanics — that pay advisors meaningfully less commission than competing products.
+As independent insurance advisors, we use those products where they fit.
+Independence means picking what works best for you, even when a different policy would pay us more.

 What This Strategy Doesn't Solve

 Corporate-owned life insurance is powerful for the right situations.
-It's not the answer for every situation:
+It isn't the answer for every situation:

-• It doesn't help if you don't have surplus capital in your corporation.
-If every dollar coming in is needed for the business or for personal living, this strategy doesn't fit.
+• It doesn't help without surplus capital in the corporation.
+If every dollar coming in is needed for the business or personal living, this strategy doesn't fit.

-• It's not a substitute for a financial plan.
+• It isn't a substitute for a financial plan.
 Insurance solves specific problems.
 We work it into a broader plan that includes investments, tax strategy, and retirement.

 • It locks up capital long-term.
 Cash value in the early years is limited.
-This is a multi-decade strategy, not a 5-year tactic.
+Multi-decade strategy, not a 5-year tactic.

 • It requires coordination with your accountant.
 The tax mechanics (CDA, passive income rules, ACB calculations) need to be modeled accurately.
-We work with your accountant; we don't replace them.
+We work with your accountant, not in place of them.

 • It needs the right policy structure from the start.
 Restructuring later is expensive or impossible.
-Getting the initial design right is critical.
+Initial design matters.

 Frequently Asked Questions